signal-ai/signal-secret-service/README.md

 If `-` is provided as the `<value>` argument, the value will be read from standard input.
 You will also need to provide AWS keys or export your profile through `AWS_PROFILE` ENV variable.

-An example command for collecting secrets for multiple services and optionaly overriding one of those secrets from service_2 for a specific entry point:
+An example command for collecting secrets for multiple services and optionally overriding one of those secrets from service_2 for a specific entry point:

 ```sh
 chamber exec service_1 service_2 -- <entrypoint.sh> SERVICE_2_SECRET=123456